janosgyerik/homepage/_posts/2011-07-11-using-git-with-eclipse.markdown

 So this is what I did for using Eclipse+git with a Subversion repository.

-1. Install the plugin, follow the steps here: <a href="http://www.vogella.de/articles/EGit/article.html">http://www.vogella.de/articles/EGit/article.html</a>
+1. Install the plugin, follow the steps here: [http://www.vogella.de/articles/EGit/article.html](http://www.vogella.de/articles/EGit/article.html)

 2. Clone the Subversion trunk: git svn clone REPO_URL